cotton-coding/loom-io/README.md

 const dir = Loom.dir('some/dir');

-// here you have functions to list the content of the dir and get files const files  = dir.files(true);  // return all files in the directory and it's subdirectories as type File.
+// here you have functions to list the content of the dir and get files const files  = await dir.files(true);  // return all files in the directory and it's subdirectories as type File.

 for(let file of files) {
   const json = file.json();
   // do something with the content
 }

-const list = dir.list() // returns a iterable to get Files and Directories
+const list = await dir.list() // returns a iterable to get Files and Directories

 for(let el of list) {
   if(el instanceOf List) { // check if it is a File
-    console.log(el.text()); // do some Stuff with the file content } else (el instanceOf Directory) {
+    console.log(await el.text()); // do some Stuff with the file content } else (el instanceOf Directory) {
-    console.log(el.list().length) // in the other case it is an directory and you can go on working with it }
+    console.log((await el.list()).length) // in the other case it is an directory and you can go on working with it }
 }

 // to get the parent of a directory if(dir.parent !== undefined) {
-  dir.parent.list()
+  await dir.parent.list()
 }

 // to select a specific sub directory call